Skip to content

 Below, find out more about how offshore construction works, the high-tech vessels we use, our commitment to protecting the environment, and technologies drawn from successful Equinor projects around the world.
 Empire Wind 1 is expected to be fully operational in 2027, and this page will be updated throughout different phases of construction.

-Environmental Avoidance, Minimization, and Mitigation Strategies
+Environmental Avoidance, Minimization, Mitigation, and Monitoring Strategies

 Timing: Construction activities are scheduled to avoid periods of peak wildlife migration.